 There is another avenue of prayer that ushers us into the presence of God and deposits His love in our hearts.
 It is a way of prayer that fosters a genuine intimacy that is God-centered and not self-centered with the Heavenly Father.
 It is a prayer that connects the thoughts of Christ with my heart and unites my being with His presence.
 It is an adventure beyond the limits of vocal expression and rational prayer.
 It is prayer without the need for many words.
 It is prayer no longer focusing on our words but the focus is on the essence of Christ reigning in our hearts.
 It is a prayer where God is our chief and only thought.
 It is the “Prayer of the Heart.”

 The apostle Paul encourages us, in 1 Thessalonians 5:17, to “pray without ceasing” KJV.
 The admonition to pray without ceasing has baffled the Christian church in understanding how to fulfill this exciting possibility.
 To pray without ceasing is the ability to have the continual presence of God in our hearts at all times.

-I knew that hope in my head, but all my mental prayers ultimately failed at producing the desired result of “praying without ceasing.”
+I knew that hope in my head, but all my mental prayers ultimately failed to produce the desired result of “praying without ceasing.”
 My prayers were self-directed, seeking answers for my problems and struggles in life.
 They did not focus my undivided attention and thoughts on God.